UACES #MidweekMeetup – Work-Life Balance

 Some got more creative and learnt more skills.
-If your desk is your main perch now and it is hard to get away from it, why not trying to bring your new hobby there?
+If your desk is your main perch now and it is hard to get away from it, why not try to bring your new hobby there?
 ‘Desk’-hobbies are easy to implement, calming your soul and you might not even need a lot of material, but it is still different from work and might help you to find your balance from your desk.

 The same applies to Netflix.
 Have you tried to use it for learning languages?
 It might not be a new thing, but maybe something apparent just got forgotten.
-If we are an eager language learner in our free time, and we feel we cannot pursue it anymore because of isolation, let’s try to think outside the box and find an alternative.
+If we are eager language learners in our free time, and we feel we cannot pursue it anymore because of isolation, let’s try to think outside the box and find an alternative.
 It might even give us a feeling of achievement.

 On that note, some have also noticed that the change of tasks is influencing our moods.
 Tasks we didn’t like so much before might now be the ‘achievable’ ones because we can easily do them from home.
-Ticking it off our to-do-list for the feeling of achievement might be just the right thing we need right now.
+Ticking it off our to-do list for the feeling of achievement might be just the right thing we need right now.

 Maybe the circumstances even illustrate how we can enjoy the things more that are around us.
 Spending more time with the family, enjoying the garden or the seaside more often or listening to live music online instead.
-Some are even continuing their choir practices online.
+Some are even continuing choir practices online.